AlphaWang/alpha-notes/english/04_mail.md

 - *不要管这么细； Stop micromanaging*

-  > I am confident in my ability to complete this project, and will be sure to reach out, if or when I require your input.
+  > - I am confident in my ability to complete this project, and will be sure to reach out, if or when I require your input.
+  > - Though I appreciate your attention to this, I feel as though I could be more productive if I had an opportunity to work independently here.

 - *催进度；Please hurry and get this done!*